konsulko/tizen-distro/meta-tizen/README.md

 The terminal emulator you want to use.

 # WARNING' tmp add to /etc/sudoers 'WARNING
-1)
+1:

 	sudoedit /etc/sudoers
-  ronanguirec ALL=(ALL) NOPASSWD: ALL
+	alice ALL=(ALL) NOPASSWD: ALL

-2)
+2:

 	bitbake tar-replacement-native

 # Build the Tizen Common image